 A meta-analysis published in February in JAMA Pediatrics suggests that the Modified Checklist for Autism in Toddlers (M-CHAT) can accurately identify children with autism and those without the condition.
-The analysis pooled the results of 50 M-CHAT studies and found an overall sensitivity and specificity of 83 and 94 percent respectively, meaning the tool identifies 83 percent of autistic children, and 94 percent of the children it identifies actually have autism.
+The analysis pooled the results of 50 M-CHAT studies and found an overall sensitivity and specificity of 83 and 94 percent respectively, meaning the tool identifies 83 percent of autistic children, and it correctly categorizes 94 percent of non-autistic children.

 But the results run counter to prior assessments that indicate the M-CHAT has poor sensitivity and specificity — and so fails to identify many autistic children and misidentifies many non-autistic children as autistic.
 Spectrum asked two experts for their thoughts: Roald Øien, professor of special education and developmental psychology at UiT – the Arctic University of Norway in Tromsø and the Yale Child Study Center; and Kristin Sainani, teaching professor of epidemiology and population health at Stanford University in California.

 There’s a lot here to grasp, but my main takeaway is that the persistent effort to prop up the M-CHAT and other screening instruments hinders progress toward early detection.
 Instead of continuing to examine this screener, we should look at new ways to find more children.
 We might even need to rethink screening and checklist usage overall.

 One of the difficulties in studying the psychometrics of the M-CHAT and other screening tests is that the results are often restricted to the time period in which the studies are conducted.
 Children who screen positive receive a follow-up or diagnostic assessment that is reported in the study.
 But most of those who screen negative are regarded as not having autism and are thrown out of the analysis, with no follow-up or diagnostic assessment.